About the EFL

 We expect the same high standards from all of our contractors, suppliers and other business partners and take a risk based approach when assessing our relationship with such parties and steps required to achieve our above objectives, having regard to the nature of their activities, products or services, locations and other relevant factors.
 Prior to entering into or renewing arrangements with relevant suppliers approval processes are undertaken having regard to (amongst other things) supplier’s proposed procedures, processes and values.

 Furthermore as part of our contracting processes and when tendering for relevant goods or services we require suppliers to comply with all applicable laws, statutes, regulations and codes from time to time in force in relation to performance of the services.
 This includes, where relevant, those relating to anti-slavery and human trafficking and the Modern Slavery Act 2015.
+We have continued to secure contractual commitments and/or other affirmations from suppliers and partners in this regards also included express reference to compliance with anti-slavery requirements within our standard terms and conditions of purchase.

 Suppliers are also encouraged to implement reasonable due diligence procedures for its subcontractors, and suppliers and other relevant participants in its supply chains, to ensure that there is no slavery or human trafficking in its supply chains.
 In certain instances we may also reserve the right to approve such secondary parties ourselves in advance.